 Citizen journalism is the process in which the public collect and disseminate news and information by use of the Internet.
 The rise of social media has enabled users to play an active part in news production.

-Citizen journalism often involves a simple reporting of facts and news largely ignored by the mainstream media.
+News reported by the ordinary citizen often involves a simple reporting of facts and news.
+Much of this is largely ignored by the mainstream media.
 Members of the public may be the only source of information when:

 - a news story breaks suddenly